openstack/openstack-ansible/doc/source/install-guide-revised-draft/app-custom-layouts.rst

 Omit a service or component from the deployment
 -----------------------------------------------

-To omit a component from a deployment, several options exist.
+To omit a component from a deployment, several options exist:

-- You could remove the ``physical_skel`` link between the container group and the host group.
-The simplest way to do this is to simply delete the related file located in the ``env.d/`` directory.
+- Remove the ``physical_skel`` link between the container group and the host group.
+The simplest way to do this is to delete the related file located in the ``env.d/`` directory.
-- You could choose to not run the playbook which installs the component.
+- Do not run the playbook which installs the component.
-  Unless you specify the component to run directly on a host using is_metal, a container creates for this component.
+  Unless you specify the component to run directly on a host using ``is_metal``, a container creates for this component.
-- You could adjust the ``affinity`` to 0 for the host group.
-Unless you specify the component to run directly on a host using is_metal, a container creates for this component. `Affinity`_ is discussed in the initial environment configuration section of the install guide.
+- Adjust the `affinity`_ to 0 for the host group.
+Unless you specify the component to run directly on a host using ``is_metal``, a container creates for this component.

-.. _Affinity: configure-initial.html#affinity
+.. _affinity: app-advanced-config-affinity.rst

 Deploying existing components on dedicated hosts
 ------------------------------------------------